Monetization Services Terms and Conditions

-11.2 Either party may terminate the Agreement, for any reason and without liability, upon providing the other party with thirty (30) days’ prior written notice.
-CodeFule may terminate the Agreement upon a 24 hours notice in cases where it is obligated to do so by law or in accordance with its contractual obligations to the Monetization Source.
+11.2 Either party may terminate the Agreement, for any reason and without liability, upon providing the other party with 24 hours prior written notice.

-11.3 Notwithstanding anything to the contrary, CodeFuel may suspend and\or terminate the Agreement, immediately upon written notice to the Partner, if (i) the Partner is engaged in any Prohibited Activity or Fraudulent Activity based; (ii) the Partner does not comply with CodeFuel’s guidelines and or the Monetization Source policies or (iii) CodeFuel reasonably determines that it is commercially impractical for CodeFuel to continue providing the CodeFuel Solution under the terms of the Agreement as a result of legal, business or technical considerations.
-CodeFuel may also terminate the Agreement in accordance to Section 4.3 above.
+11.3 Notwithstanding anything to the contrary, CodeFuel may suspend and\or terminate the Agreement, immediately with or without notice to the Partner, if (i) the Partner is engaged in any Prohibited Activity or Fraudulent Activity; (ii) the Partner does not comply with CodeFuel’s guidelines and or the Monetization Source policies; or (iii) CodeFuel reasonably determines that it is commercially impractical for CodeFuel to continue providing the CodeFuel Solution under the terms of the Agreement as a result of legal, business or technical considerations.
+CodeFuel may also terminate the Agreement in accordance with Section 4.3 above.

 11.4 Without derogating from CodeFuel’s right under Sections 4.3 and 11.3, either party may immediately terminate the Agreement: (i) if the other party has breached any of its representations, warranties or obligations set forth in the Agreement and failed to cure such breach within 24 hours from receipt of a written notice thereof; or (ii) by written notice to the other party, if such party becomes insolvent or makes any assignment for the benefit of creditors or similar transfer evidencing insolvency, or suffers or permits the commencement of any form of insolvency, administration or receivership proceeding or has any petition under bankruptcy, insolvency or administrative law filed against it, which petition is not dismissed within thirty (30) days of such filing, or has a trustee, administrator or receiver appointed for a material portion of its business or assets.
 A party that becomes subject to any of the events described in clause (ii) shall immediately notify the other party in writing.